 Contrary to popular belief, sleep apnea patients come in all shapes, sizes, races, genders, and can even have symptoms atypical of those common for sleep apnea.
 For instance, not all sleep apnea sufferers snore, many are not obese or even overweight, and not all of them are male.

-Here we discuss the prevalence of sleep apnea in women and why they are often an under-diagnosed and under-served population suffering from this sleep disorder.
+March is Women's Month, so here we discuss the prevalence of sleep apnea in women and why they are often an under-diagnosed and under-served population suffering from this sleep disorder.

 Women with Sleep Apnea

-Obstructive sleep apnea (OSA) is a sleep-related breathing disorder in which either the throat muscles collapse, the tongue falls back into the airway, or enlarged tonsils and/or adenoids impede air flow.
-When your airway becomes cutoff, the brain has to wake itself to signal the respiratory system to kick back into gear.
+Obstructive sleep apnea (OSA) is a sleep-related breathing disorder in which either the throat muscles collapse, the tongue falls back into the airway, or enlarged tonsils and/or adenoids impede airflow.
+When your airway becomes cut off, the brain has to wake itself to signal the respiratory system to kick back into gear.
 This often leads to breathing resuming with loud gasps, snorts, or body jerks that may wake you from your slumber and disrupt your sleep.

 When you wake multiple times throughout the night, your body and mind don't get the rest they need to function, leaving you tired and drained during the daytime.

 According to the American Academy of Sleep Medicine, it is estimated that as many as 26% of adults aged 30-70 years have obstructive sleep apnea.

 Men are twice as likely to have sleep apnea than women.
 However, men are often diagnosed with sleep apnea almost 8 times more often than women.